mlswg/mls-protocol/draft-ietf-mls-protocol.md

 against traffic analysis techniques over encrypted traffic.
 {{?CLINIC=DOI.10.1007/978-3-319-08506-7_8}}
 {{?HCJ16=DOI.10.1186/s13635-016-0030-7}}
-While MLS might be less suceptible to serve the same payload multiple time across a lot of ciphertexts than traditional web servers, it might still provide the attacker enough information to mount an attack.
+While MLS might be less susceptible to serve the same payload multiple time across a lot of ciphertexts than traditional web servers, it might still provide the attacker enough information to mount an attack.
 If Alice asks Bob:
 "When are we going to the movie ?" the answer "Wednesday" might be leaked by the ciphertext length to an adversary expecting Alice to provide Bob with a day of the week at some point in their discussion.

-Similarily to TLS 1.3, if padding is used, the MLS messages MUST be padded before AEAD encryption with zero-valued bytes.
+Similarly to TLS 1.3, if padding is used, the MLS messages MUST be padded before AEAD encryption with zero-valued bytes.
 Upon AEAD decryption, the length field of the plaintext is used to compute the number of bytes to be removed from the plaintext to get the correct data.
-As the padding mechanism is used to improve protection against traffic analysis, removal of the padding SHOULD be implemented in a "constant-time" manner at the MLS layer and above to prevent timing side-chanels that would provide attackers with information on the size of the plaintext.
+As the padding mechanism is used to improve protection against traffic analysis, removal of the padding SHOULD be implemented in a "constant-time" manner at the MLS layer and above to prevent timing side-channels that would provide attackers with information on the size of the plaintext.

 [[ TODO: Describe implementation ? ]]